 * International students are not required to take classes during Summer Session.

 As an international student at Avila University , you are required to have health insurance.
 This requirement remains in force as long as you continue to be a student at Avila University .
 If you are not enrolled in your own insurance, you are required to enroll in an insurance plan offered through the University.

 Kansas City, Missouri, is an all-American city with a thriving economy that draws people from across the U.S. and around the world.
-Standard American English is spoken in Kansas City.
 The city is known for its dazzling fountains, beautiful architecture, and historic districts.
-In addition, Kansas City exemplifies its dedication to the arts at Kemper Museum of Contemporary Art, Nelson-Atkins Museum of Art, and the State Ballet of Missouri.
+In addition, Kansas City exemplifies its dedication to the arts at Kemper Museum of Contemporary Art, Nelson-Atkins Museum of Art, and the Kansas City Ballet.
 Music can be heard everywhere including jazz, blues, opera and the city's excellent symphony.
-Worlds of Fun and Oceans of Fun are great theme parks in Kansas City featuring several outstanding roller coasters.
+Sporting KC soccer, Royals baseball, and Chiefs football are major league teams with their homes in Kansas City.
 Learn more about Kansas City.

 Students who prefer privacy and the advantages of independent living might consider off-campus housing.
 Kansas City is one of the most affordable places to live in the US; housing costs here are roughly 7% less than the national average.
 To obtain more information on housing accommodations in the Kansas City area, students can refer to the following web sites: KCAPT.com, KCstar Classified, KC Area Guide.